 Other software like to boast they have capabilities to scale landing page production and manage page updates by touting features such as optimized templates.
 Templates are great for getting pages published relatively quickly, but they only take you so far.
 But what if you needed to update:

-- Your corporate branding and need to reflect those changes on all post-click experiences?
+- Your corporate branding and need to reflect those changes on all post-click landing pages?

 - The copyright year on every page?
 Or…

 Templates won’t do you any good in managing those changes and updates.

 Global Blocks can save you a ton of time and headaches from those design changes.
 See how to create a Global Block in the first video below and watch the changes take effect on multiple pages with a single click (second video):

 Example: Updating branding

 For 15 additional use cases on when to use Global Blocks, go here.